alxndrTL/mamba.py/mlx/README.md

 state-spaces/mamba-2.8b-slimpj
 ```

-As of today, only full precision inference is supported.
+As of today, only single precision inference is supported.
 On an M2 Pro (16GB), the 790M model runs at ~30tok/s.

 Unlike the Transformers, inference doesn't depend on the sequence length, so we just have to carry along a hidden state 😎 (and the last `d_conv-1` inputs, where `d_conv` is usually 4).